Leiningen Versus the Ants: Adaptations

-It was adapted in 1954 by Ranald MacDougall and Ben Maddow into the film The Naked Jungle, starring Charlton Heston as Leiningen and Eleanor Parker as his mail order bride Joanna, and featuring William Conrad as the commissioner.
+The story was adapted in 1954 by Ranald MacDougall and Ben Maddow into the film The Naked Jungle, starring Charlton Heston as Leiningen and Eleanor Parker as his mail order bride Joanna, and featuring William Conrad as the commissioner.
+Footage from the film was used in The Hellstrom Chronicle.

-The story was again adapted into a radio play as part of the CBS Radio series, Suspense.
-William Conrad again provided the voice of Leiningen for the August 25, 1957 episode and Luis van Rooten played Leiningen in the November 29, 1959 episode.

-The story inspired "Trumbo's World", the sixth episode of the television series MacGyver.
-Stock footage from The Naked Jungle was used in the episode.
+The story inspired "Trumbo's World", the sixth episode of the television series MacGyver, with stock footage from The Naked Jungle used in the episode.

 It was parodied on the cartoon series Camp Candy.
 In "Candy and the Ants", John Candy is faced with a swarm of voracious "navy ants", which he finally repels by importing anteaters. ("What kind of barbarians are we dealing with?" screams the ant admiral.)

 The humor magazine National Lampoon parodied the story in a short story called "Leiningen and the Snails", in which the title character faces a swarm of "army snails", and has "merely three weeks" to think of a way to defend the plantation.
 He eventually brings in by air enough garlic and butter to cook all the snails into escargot.

 In November 2018, the short story was adapted for BBC Radio 4's 15 Minute Drama series with Timothy Watson playing the title character.